openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 record Pie()  implements Dessert {}
 ```

-While it is possible to "totalize" a `Food` selector with a match-all `case Food ...`,
+While it is possible to "totalize" a `Food` selector with a match-all `case Food other`,
 it is preferable to be more restrained and totalize each branch explicitly:

 ```{.java}